 The most helpful thing I have seen

-As a person who loves a to-do-list (mostly for the dopamine hit of crossing off!) and loves to be organised (which can be a double-edged sword) I am slowly seeing that there is an energy behind that is living all of us.
+As a person who loves a to-do-list (mostly for the dopamine hit of crossing off!) and loves to be organised (which can be a double-edged sword) I am slowly seeing that there is an energy behind life that is living us all.
 I may have a Lindsey-agenda for how the day may go, and what I think needs to be done but I often find that what I am moved to do, and not do, varies from my own agenda.

 What if we can rely on this energy of life to move us to what actually needs to be done?

-If you would like to explore working with Lindsey you can book a free call here.
+If you would like to explore working together, you can book a complimentary initial consultation coaching call with me using this link.

 #lindseyelliotttransformationalcoach #resiliencecoach #wellbeingcoach #brightonlifecoach #threeprinciplescoach #insideoutcoaching #threeprinciples #insideoutunderstanding #insideout #insideoutblog #threeprinciplesblog #beliefs #thoughts #thinking #3ps #emotionalfreedom #stress #emotions #beinghuman #thehumanexperience #wellbeing #wellness #health #selfcare #mindfulness #mentalhealth #healing #happiness #mentalhealthawareness #support #innateintelligence #presentmoment #present #sydneybanks #anxiety #anxious #anxietyhelp #anxietyrelief #anxietysupport #fear #overwhelm #overwhelmed #overloaded #overload